Teriks/pake/docs/source/subpake.rst

 called before pake is initialized.

-:py:meth:`pake.TaskContext.subpake` is preferred for use inside of tasks because it handles writing to the task's output queue for you, without having to specify the right parameters to :py:meth:`pake.subpake` in order to get it working correctly.
+:py:meth:`pake.TaskContext.subpake` is preferred for use inside of tasks because it handles writing to the task's output queue for you, without having to specify extra parameters to :py:meth:`pake.subpake` to get it working correctly.

 A :py:class:`pake.TaskContext` is passed into the single argument of each task function, which you can in turn call **subpake** from.